Table of Contents

-- Step 1: Visit any of your competitors’ YouTube channel.
-For instance, let’s take an example of Ahrefs YouTube channel (which has a ton of great resources around SEO).
+- Visit any of your competitors’ YouTube channels.
+For instance, let’s take the example of Ahrefs YouTube channel (which has many great resources around SEO).

-- Step 2: Go to their “Videos” section and filter the results by “Most Popular.”
+- Go to their “Videos” section and filter the “Most Popular.”
 As you can see, you’ll instantly discover all their most popular videos on their channel (based on the video views).

-- Step 3: Now, that you have a list of a ton of popular video ideas that you can consider to create content around!
+- Now that you have a list of many popular video ideas that you can consider creating content around!

-- Step 4: Find out how they optimized their popular videos.
+- Find out how they optimized their popular videos.